Adeola Ariyo: Early life

-Adeola was born in Lagos to a Ghanaian Mother and a Nigerian Father.
-She grew up in Nigeria but sometimes travel to London with her father.
+Ariyo was born in Lagos to a Ghanaian Mother and a Nigerian Father.
+She grew up in Nigeria but sometimes traveled to London with her father.
 Her participation in the London Fashion Week at the age of 13 was made possible when she went shopping with her father in London.
 While she spend most of her time in Cape Town, South Africa, Adeola also travel to Lagos and London.

-Modelling
+career

-Adeola Modelling career began at the early age of 13 when she met Alek Wek and Kate Moss just after being signed by the London Fashion Week agency.
+Her modelling career began at the early age of 13 when she met Alek Wek and Kate Moss just after being signed by the London Fashion Week agency.
 In 2005, she participated in the Nokia Face of Africa Competition and since then, she has been very active in the international modelling scene.
-Aside featuring in the London Fashion Week, Adeola has also featured in other fashion weeks.
+Aside from featuring in the London Fashion Week, Adeola has also featured in other fashion weeks.
 Notable among them are the Johannesburg Fashion Week, Mozambique Fashion Week, Cape Town Fashion Week, Arise Fashion Week Lagos and the London Fashion Week.
 She spent several years modelling in South Africa before securing the Elizabeth Arden appointment in February 2014.
 Aside featuring in different fashion weeks, Adeola also featured for a number of fashion publications such as Marie Claire, True Love and Fair Lady, Cosmopolitan and Glamour.

+In 2021 she was the main presenter of a show called TV Knockout which began a second season.

 Other works

-Being an African personality, Adeola has also been involved in a number of charity works and awareness creation projects.
-Notable among her charity projects is her involvement with "The Lunchbox Fund", a project aimed at providing daily meal for vulnerable school children and orphan in South Africa.
-Adeola was also involved in other Elizabeth Arden project like the "Make a Visible Difference” Campaign.
+She supports "The Lunchbox Fund", a project providing daily meals for vulnerable school children and orphans in South Africa.
+Adeola was also involved in other Elizabeth Arden projects like the "Make a Visible Difference" campaign.